 - Zip Codes of Residence

 - Primary Language: What is the primary Language spoken in the home?
-English, Hmong, Spanish, Other
+English, Hmong, Spanish, Multiple, Other

 *Demographic categories are subject to change prior to disbursement of 2016-2017.
 Funded agencies will be notified of any changes in writing.

-Unfortunately, new Pathway to Partnership grants will not be available for the 2016-2017 year.
+Unfortunately, new Pathway to Partnership grants will not be available for the 2018-2019 year.
+Funding status for Pathway to Partnership is updated annually in April/May.
 Thank you for understanding.

 Please contact Gail McCarthy at 414.263.8123 or via email.